<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 11. Bonus: Microsoft Excel - Good for affordability

-The 10 best construction project tracking software tools in detail:
+The 10 best construction job tracking software tools in detail

 1. Buildbite – Best for small and medium-sized businesses